haochenlian/real-estate-assistant-IDX/week4/README.md

 This turns the one-shot search into a **back-and-forth conversation**: the agent remembers what you've said, asks for whatever is still missing, and searches once it has enough.

+## What Week 4 does (two parts, one idea)

+**1. It can chat and it has memory (the core ability).**
+The user doesn't have to say everything at once — they can fill in details across several messages.
+Each turn the agent: records what the user said -> checks what's still missing -> asks a follow-up if something's missing.
+Once it has enough, it hands off to the Week 3 search automatically.
+This solves the real-world fact that people give information a little at a time.

+**2. Each user has their own session (the reliability guarantee).**
+Every user gets an independent session, keyed by `user_id`, so person A's budget never lands on person B's search.
+This keeps information from mixing when several people use the agent at the same time.

+Both parts are really two sides of the **same thing — the session notepad**: the notepad does the "remember + check what's missing," and keying it by `user_id` gives "one notepad per person."
+In short: **Week 4 wraps Weeks 2 + 3 in a shell that can chat, remember, and tell users apart.**

 ## What problem it solves